 every time i see chickens running free i am strangely touched. i love their apparent ordinariness. and yet something like 10 million chickens are ‘dispatched’ each day in the UK.
 I think this is less a play and more a collection of photos, writings, facts, infographs and colour charts. it might have to wait to find its form and context.
 I just know there is something in the idea which helps make sense of the world.

 A canon of county plays

-This idea is to create a kind of theatrical doomsday book of life in each of the 48 english counties. (defining how counties there are is a challenge) then commission a writer for each county to write the play they wish that springs from that county.
+This idea is to create a kind of theatrical doomsday book of life in each of the 48 english counties. (defining how many counties there are is a challenge) then commission a writer for each county to write the play they wish that springs from that county.
 Then make them available ‘rights’ free for performance by amateurs, schools and professionals.
 The thought is that some might start as alliances with a particular theatre – say Chichester and Sussex – and each would be called simply ‘the Wiltshire play’.
 About £750k

 The Great Hedge of India

 This was a customs barrier built by the British rulers across India in the 1840s to facilitate collecting the heavy salt tax.
 The barrier consisted of fences, stone walls, and a nearly impenetrable barrier of trees, thorny bushes, and hedges, with periodic guard stations.
-The hedge was forgotten in India as well as in Britain, without even passing mentions in standard histories, until its existence was unearthed by Roy Moxham, a conservator at the University of London Library.
-At the peak of its existence, the Customs Line ran nearly 2,000 miles (3,200 km), and was manned by about 12,000 personnel actively patrolling and guarding the barrier.
-My thought is that there is something wonderfully English and revelatory in this story.
+The hedge was forgotten in India as well as in Britain, without even passing mentions in standard histories, until its existence was unearthed by Roy Moxham.
+The Customs Line ran nearly 2,000 miles (3,200 km), and was manned by about 12,000 personnel actively patrolling and guarding the barrier.
+There is something wonderfully English and revelatory in this story.